verana-labs/verifiable-trust-spec/spec.md

 In this example:

-- credentialSchema.id references the JSON Schema Credential issued by the Trust Registry Ecosystem DID.
+- credentialSchema.id references the JSON Schema Credential issued by the Ecosystem DID.
 - The JSON Schema Credential itself is discoverable via a LinkedVerifiablePresentation in the Ecosystem DID Document.
-- Authorization of the issuer is determined by evaluating VPR state (e.g., issuer permissions) at the issuance time evidenced by the credential’s anchored digest.
+- Authorization of the issuer is determined by evaluating VPR state (e.g., issuer `Participant` entries) at the issuance time evidenced by the credential’s anchored digest.

 This design ensures that trust decisions remain fully verifiable, ecosystem-governed, and independent of centralized validation services.